MMSc-GHD Students and Alumni

 - Evrard Nahimana, MD, MMSc class of 2017, is one of the authors on an article titled "Health worker attrition at a rural district hospital in Rwanda: a need for improved placement and retention strategies" in The Pan African Medical Journal.
 (4/07/17).

-- Jafet Arrieta, MD, MMSc class of 2016, is first author on an article on her MMSc-GHD thesis research titled "Validity and Utility of the Patient Health Questionnaire (PHQ)-2 and PHQ-9 for Screening and Diagnosis of Depression in Rural Chiapas, Mexico: A Cross-Sectional Study" in Journal of Clinical Psychology.
+- Jafet Arrieta, MD, MMSc class of 2016, was first author on an article on her MMSc-GHD thesis research titled "Validity and Utility of the Patient Health Questionnaire (PHQ)-2 and PHQ-9 for Screening and Diagnosis of Depression in Rural Chiapas, Mexico: A Cross-Sectional Study" in Journal of Clinical Psychology.
 (2/16/17).

 - Sandeep Nanwani, MD, MMSc class of 2018, published this article with co-author Clara Saigian titled "Falling Through the Cracks" in Inside Indonesia.
 (2/13/17).